khoidt2604/EDA_tech_layoffs_sql/README.md

 - `stage`
 - `funds_raised_millions`

-Because the data was already cleaned beforehand, this project focuses on exploring trends rather than preprocessing.
+Because the data was already cleaned beforehand, this project focuses on exploration and trend analysis rather than preprocessing.

 ---

 ## 🔍 Exploratory Analysis Goals

-The SQL queries in this project explore several types of questions:
+The SQL queries in this project explore several types of analytical questions:

 ### 1. Scale of layoffs
 - maximum number of layoffs in a single event